jsoref/incubator-cordova-webos/README.md

 -----------------------------------------------------
 Open a terminal, and navigate to the root Cordova webOS folder (where this readme.md file is located).
 A Makefile resides here; running make here will package your application, and install it to either the emulator, or the device.
 Or you can run make on individual target tasks:

-   - `make js` - builds cordova.js from source javascript files to libs/cordova.js
+   - `make js` - builds cordova.js from source JavaScript files to libs/cordova.js
    - `make copy_js` - copies libs/cordova.js to framework/cordova.js - modify this path if you want cordova.js in another location
    - `make package` - builds the webOS app (located in framework/) into an webOS .ipk installer package in the Cordova_root/palm/ folder
    - `make deploy` - installs the .ipk package to a device if detected, otherwise the emulator if its running